-Micah Shrewsberry enters his first season as an Assistant Coach with the Boston Celtics.
+Micah Shrewsberry enters his fifth season as an assistant coach with the Boston Celtics.
 He was named to the position on August 21, 2013.

-A former college point guard, Shrewsberry joins the Celtics after spending two seasons with Purdue University as an assistant coach.
+Shrewsberry joined the Celtics after spending two seasons with Purdue University as an assistant coach.
 Shrewsberry joined Purdue after a four-year spell at Butler University under current Celtics Head Coach Brad Stevens.
 At Butler, Shrewsberry was an assistant coach from 2008-10 and was the coordinator of basketball operations for Butler during the 2007-08 season.

 A graduate of Cathedral High School, Shrewsberry began his coaching career in 1999 as a graduate assistant at the University of Indianapolis.
 After stints as an assistant coach at Wabash College (2000-01) and DePauw University (2001-03), he spent the 2003-04 and 2004-05 season as the director of basketball operations at Marshall University.
 He also served as the head coach for IU-South Bend during the 2005-06 and 2006-07 seasons.

 Shrewsberry earned a B.A. from Hanover in 1999 and a Master’s degree in sports management from Indiana State in 2003.
 He and his wife Molly have four children, Braeden, Nicholas, Caitlin and Grace.